overtone/emacs-live/packs/stable/clojure-pack/lib/auto-complete/doc/manual.md

 that adds `ac-source-filename` to the first of `ac-sources` by default.
 So all `auto-complete-mode` enabled buffer will have `ac-source-filename` at the first of `ac-sources`.
-A reason why adding to the first is relating to [Omni Completion](#omni-completion).
+A reason why adding to the first is relating to [Omni Completion][].
 Anyway you don't care about it here.
 So if you want to change `ac-sources` of all buffer, you can redefine `ac-common-setup` function to do that.